 Healthy Hollandaise sauce is such a versatile sauce that goes well with a number of dishes, my favorite being eggs benedict!

-I made a simple, quick, and delicious eggs benedict with half a whole wheat English muffin, a slice of ham (or Canadian bacon), a quick microwave-poached egg, and this Hollandaise sauce!
+I made a simple, quick, and delicious eggs benedict with whole wheat English muffins, a slice of ham (or Canadian bacon), a quick microwave-poached egg, and this Hollandaise sauce!

 But you'll also love it on: